The Ultimate Guide to Budget Travel in Tonga

 Learn more about a backpacking trip to Tongatapu and the capital in The Guide to Tongatapu on a Budget and The Guide to Nuku’alofa on a Budget.

 As if it were made for backpackers, ‘Eua is an island exclusively of budget accommodations and an excellent choice of free and cheap experiences.
-The island sits around 40km (24 miles) southeast of Tongatapu, taking half a day to ferry there.
-It’s Tonga’s oldest island, which has weathered some interesting natural features over the millions of years, from natural arches to sinkholes to giant banyan trees.
+The island sits less than 20 km (11 mi) southeast of Tongatapu, taking half a day to ferry there.
+It’s Tonga’s oldest island, which has weathered some interesting natural features over millions of years, from natural arches to sinkholes to giant banyan trees.

 For budget travellers, hiking is a good way to explore the island, especially in the ‘Eua National Park where you can look out for the red shining parrot, pass impressive sinkholes, and venture to stunning island lookouts.